Strategic Classification Made Practical: Introduction

 \item \textbf{Socially-aware learning.} We propose several forms of regularization that encourage learned models to promote favorable social outcomes.
 By capitalizing on certain structural aspects of the problem, our regularization effectively balances between system and user interests. \end{itemize}

 We conduct a series of experiments demonstrating the effectiveness of our approach.
 With respect to the above points, each of our experiments is designed to study a different practical aspect of learning.
 The experiments cover a range of learning environments using real and synthetic data.
 Our results show that learning in strategic classification can be practical, effective, and socially responsible.

-We will make code for our framework and experiments publicly available.
+One of our main goals in this paper is to motivate and support future empirical research on strategic classification, Towards this end, we make publicly available a code repository with a flexible implementation of our approach, designed to support a wide range of strategic learning settings.
+Code can be found at \url{https://github.com/SagiLevanon1/scmp}.